loyola-chicago-english/graduate-handbook/handbook.md

 Students may serve instead as Assistant Director of the Writing Center.
 Fifth-year students may be assigned to cover a shift in the Writing Center each semester.

+The Department Chair makes all assignments in consultation with the Director of Graduate Programs.
 The appendices to this handbook supply [Guidelines for Teaching Assistants](#guidelines-teaching-assistants) and [Guidelines for Research Assistants](#guidelines-for-research-assistants).